How mobility data enables connected driving

 - What is the risk of a cab driver?

-- What is the risk of a shared mobility driver who is using the car for personal use versus a ride for hire?
+- What is the risk of a sharing economy driver who is using the car for personal use versus a ride for hire?

 - Does geography impact driving behaviors?
 Does time of day?